breki/demeton/pomodoro-Demeton.md

-﻿- use the new commands system in the console code
+﻿- implement help display

+## Thu 17.10.
+- `import` and `shade` commands are now using the new system for parsing whole command lines.
+- Finished implementing parsing of whole command lines.

 ## Wed 16.10.
 - Fixed a bug in FsCheck generators in `PropertiesHelp`.